forum And God knows (closed)

 Myahil heard approaching footsteps and he reflexively quieted, his mind whirling through scenarios of taking care of intruders in an instant.
 Then, he warily rolled over, all thoughts of intruders vanishing.
 Cecelia, Alora, and the Priestess he’d loved were all walking toward him in various states of concern.
 The dream was just a dream.

 Then, Cecelia and the Priestess, who were flanking Alora, moved toward her, and into her.
-His still teary eyes, one of which had turned white, made it hard to see, but it seemed like Alora’s face was now strangely blurred.
+His still teary peepers, one of which had turned white, made it hard to see, but it seemed like Alora’s face was now strangely blurred.
 He couldn’t tell which of the three women was approaching him, or if it was all three somehow.

 He leaned on his elbow as she closed on him.
 Then, her hand was on his cheek, her thumb wiping away his tears.
 By Rhinacules himself, he missed this.
 How he’d missed it.